Nikon 35mm f/1.8 DX

 San Francisco as shot from the window of a moving car at 60 MPH, March 2013.
 Nikon D7100, Nikon 35mm f/1.8 DX, AUTO ISO 100, f/8 at 1/250, VIVID Picture Control with +3 Saturation and 7 Sharpening. © Camera-Original LARGE BASIC JPG.

-The Nikon 35mm f/1.8 DX is Nikon's newest normal lens for DX cameras.
+The Nikon 35mm f/1.8 DX is Nikon's best fixed normal lens for DX cameras.

 It is especially wonderful for shooting anything hand-held in available light.